AlfredoRamos/phpbb-ext-imgur/README.md

 - Register your application at https://api.imgur.com/oauth2/addclient
 - Type an application name
 - Select `OAuth 2 authorization with a callback URL`
-- Set `Authorization callback URL` to `http://domain.tld/app.php/imgur/authorize`, use `https://` in if you have an SSL certificate
+- Set `Authorization callback URL` to `http://domain.tld/app.php/imgur/authorize`, use `https://` if you have an SSL certificate
-- Check that the previous URL works
+- Verify that the previous URL works
 - Type your email and a short description
 - After clicking `Submit` you should get a `client_id` and `client_secret`